Ready to spend one epic day in Death Valley National Park?

 Do not rely on GPS or Cell Service for directions in Death Valley.

 There are a ton of unpaved and backcountry roads in Death Valley.
-This 1 day Death Valley itinerary only includes 1 unpaved road: Mosaic Canyon Road.
+This Death Valley 1 day itinerary only includes 1 unpaved road: Mosaic Canyon Road.
 This road is gravel and dirt, and is passable for most passenger cars.

 My AWD Mazda CX5 crossover SUV was more than up for the job for this road.
 I saw plenty of sedans parked in the parking lot when I visited, just drive carefully and let faster cars pass you on the bumpy road.